doctrine/DoctrineMigrationsBundle/Resources/doc/index.rst

-     doctrine:migrations:generate               [generate] Generate a blank migration class. doctrine:migrations:latest                 [latest] Outputs the latest version number doctrine:migrations:migrate                [migrate] Execute a migration to a specified version or the latest available version. doctrine:migrations:rollup                 [rollup] Roll migrations up by deleting all tracked versions and insert the one version that exists. doctrine:migrations:status                 [status] View the status of a set of migrations. doctrine:migrations:up-to-date             [up-to-date] Tells you if your schema is up-to-date. doctrine:migrations:version                [version] Manually add and delete migration versions from the version table.
+     doctrine:migrations:generate               [generate] Generate a blank migration class. doctrine:migrations:latest                 [latest] Outputs the latest version number doctrine:migrations:migrate                [migrate] Execute a migration to a specified version or the latest available version. doctrine:migrations:rollup                 [rollup] Roll migrations up by deleting all tracked versions and inserting the one version that exists. doctrine:migrations:status                 [status] View the status of a set of migrations. doctrine:migrations:up-to-date             [up-to-date] Tells you if your schema is up-to-date. doctrine:migrations:version                [version] Manually add and delete migration versions from the version table.